 We study a revenue maximization problem in the context of social networks.
-Namely, we generalize a model introduced by Alon, Mansour, and Tennenholtz [2] that captures inequity aversion, i.e., it captures the fact that prices offered to neighboring vertices should not differ significantly.
-We first provide approximation algorithms for a natural class of instances, where the total revenue is the sum of single-value revenue functions.
+Namely, we consider a model introduced by [2] that captures inequity aversion, i.e., prices offered to neighboring vertices should not be significantly different.
+We first provide approximation algorithms for a natural class of instances, referred to as the class of single-value revenue functions.
 Our results improve on the current state of the art, especially when the number of distinct prices is small.
-This applies, for instance, to settings where the seller will only consider a fixed number of discount types or special offers.
-To complement our positive results, we resolve one of the open questions posed in [2] by establishing APX-hardness for the problem.
-Surprisingly, we further show that the problem is NP-complete even when the price differences are allowed to be large, or even when the number of allowed distinct prices is a small as three.
-Finally, we study extensions of the model regarding the demand type of the clients.
+This applies, for example, to settings where the seller will only consider a fixed number of discount types or special offers.
+We then resolve one of the open questions posed in [2], by establishing APX-hardness for the problem.
+Surprisingly, we further show that the problem is NP-complete even when the price differences are allowed to be large, or even when the number of allowed distinct prices is as small as three.
+Finally, we provide some extensions of the model, regarding either the allowed set of prices, or the demand type of the clients.